bakercp/ofxTwitter/README.md

 Twitter Credential Info
 -----------------------

-In order to use the Twitter API with ofxTwitterTools, you will need a Twitter account and a registered Twitter application in order to generate the required credential information:
+In order to use the Twitter API with ofxTwitter, you will need a Twitter account and a registered Twitter application in order to generate the required credential information:

 * Consumer Key (API Key)
 * Consumer Secret (API Secret)
 * Access Token
 * Access Token Secret

-This information can be given to ofxTwitterTools via the ofxHTTP::OAuth10Credentials constructor or via loading a JSON file (recommended).
-A template JSON file is provided with ofxTwitterTools: `data/credentials.json`.
+This information can be given to ofxTwitter via the ofxHTTP::OAuth10Credentials constructor or via loading a JSON file (recommended).
+A template JSON file is provided with ofxTwitter: `data/credentials.json`.

 To create a Twitter app and the required credential info: